FBI alert about possible ‘war’ against Congress reached D.C. and Capitol Police on eve of attack, deepening security questions

 The FBI report pointed to organized plans that were underway, including individuals sharing a map of the Capitol complex’s tunnels and designating places in Kentucky, Pennsylvania, Massachusetts and South Carolina where extremists could gather before heading to Washington.

-“As of 5 January 2021, FBI Norfolk received information indicating calls for violence in response to ‘unlawful lockdowns’ to begin on 6 January 2021 in Washington, D.C.,” the document read.
+“As of 5 January 2021, FBI Norfolk received information indicating calls for violence in response to ‘unlawful lockdowns’ to begin on 6 January 2021 in Washington, D.C.,” the document said.

 FBI report warned of ‘war’ at Capitol, contradicting claims there was no indication of looming violence

-Note: Correction: A previous version of this report misstated Sen. Gary Peters’s party affiliation.